Positive action is where an employer does something with the aim of helping an employee or job applicant because of a protected characteristic.

 This would be legitimate positive action because the employer can show that women are underrepresented in management.

 However, when filling management vacancies the employer must treat men and women equally.
-Promoting a woman simply because she is a woman would be discrimination.
+Promoting someone only because they are a woman is likely to be discrimination.

 Example of taking positive action for people with particular needs